bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

   ```
   pprabhu@pprabhu:~$ scp -o StrictHostKeyChecking=no -i ~/.ssh/testing_rsa -P 16482 ~/.boto root@localhost:/home/moblab/.boto
   ```
 - Find and add the DUT to the moblab's autotest instance.
-You can do this using the deployment scripts that are part of autotest.
 You can get the IP of the DUT VM on the private network by SSHing into the DUT.
 The DUT has two network interfaces:
   ```
   pprabhu@pprabhu:~$ ssh -o StrictHostKeyChecking=no -i ~/.ssh/testing_rsa root@localhost -p 16493